Dellkan/EnhancedLayoutInflater/readme.md

  attributes, however, it should be warned that this is poor XML practice.
 Include it when you can.
  Having it in there means you get a hint right in the attribute what the source of your attribute is.
- - The namespace URI can be anything, even invalid URI's such as `xmlns:my_custom_namespace="SomethingCompletelyDifferent"`.
-Again, while possible, this is poor practice and android studio will warn you against / throw a fit about it.
+ - The namespace URI can be anything, even invalid URI's such as `xmlns:my_namespace="SomethingCompletelyDifferent"`.
+Again, while possible, this is poor practice and android studio throw a fit about it.

 Todo:
 ========